2021 Toyota RAV4 Prime: Can its charge mode help boost MPG?

 You’ll notice a difference in the distances between the two legs, that’s because getting out of Los Angeles in the evening is a challenge and there is a quicker route that’s not the shorter route.
 Las Vegas sits at about 2,000 feet elevation, with Los Angeles at 305 feet, so there was a bit more downhill on the drive back which has a small influence on results.

-These results start to suggest that with careful calculation, you might be able to squeeze even more mileage out of each gallon—dependent on terrain, speed, driving style and much more.
+What can we say based on this imperfect and mostly anecdotal test?
+With careful calculation of your route ahead of time—knowing where speed and terrain intersect with state of charge—you might be able to squeeze even more mileage out of each gallon—dependent on terrain, speed, driving style and much more.
 If the trip were longer, I’d have probably completed the trip on electric power.
 That would bump up the EV driving ratio and give that trip the edge.

 2021 Toyota RAV4 Prime

-I had presumed going into the test that just letting the Prime's hybrid mode use its smarts would be the way to go, but there seems to be an inflection point where if the trip is long enough to get two full EV mode run-throughs it would then make it more beneficial to charge it mid-trip and get another fully electric cycle.
 We should also note that on the highway, the RAV4 Prime didn’t come close to getting to its full 42 miles of EPA estimated battery range.
 Accounting for an 80% charge from the onboard charger, the RAV4 Prime should have gotten 33.6 miles of electric range and it was short of that on both legs.

-On the first leg, I hit some traffic leaving Los Angeles and that portion of the trip at some slower speeds seems to have given the RAV4 Prime some additional range compared to the return leg, which was a consistent 70-75 mph the whole time.
-This hints at what might be the best way to use the onboard charger: to charge the battery, then use that power either when the highway slows, or you are going to do a stretch of city driving.

 Some automakers have told us that they don’t offer charge mode because in the vast majority of driving situations it will make your efficiency (and emissions) worse.